JCSDA/spack-stack/doc/source/Quickstart.rst

 Create container
 ------------------------

+In this example, a container is created with an empty template, and specs are added manually.
+It is also possible to start with a different template, but it is important to know that container builds do not allow for multiple versions of the same package (e.g., ``fms@2022.01`` and ``fms@release-jcsda``), therefore not all templates will work (one can remove certain specs from the build, as long as this does not impact the usability of the container).

 .. code-block:: console

    # See a list of preconfigured containers
-   spack stack create container -h
+   spack stack create ctr -h

-   # Create container spack definition (spack.yaml) in directory envs/<spec>.<config>
+   # Create container spack definition (spack.yaml) in directory envs/<container-config>
-   spack stack create container docker-ubuntu-gcc-openmpi --specs ufs-weather-model-env
+   spack stack create ctr docker-ubuntu-gcc-openmpi --template=empty

    # Descend into container environment directory
-   cd envs/ufs-weather-model.docker-ubuntu-gcc-openmpi
+   cd envs/docker-ubuntu-gcc-openmpi

-   # Optionally edit config file
+   # Edit config file and add the required specs in section "specs:"
    emacs spack.yaml

    # Docker: create Dockerfile and build container